Sexual dimorphism in human physiology: Muscle mass and strength

 One study of muscle strength in the elbows and knees—in 45 and older males and females—found the strength of females to range from 42 to 63% of male strength.
 Males have greater hand grip strength than females.
 Sex differences in grip strength are substantial and persist across multiple methods of normalization.
 In a study reporting hand grip measures, males exhibited significantly higher strength than females across all tested variables.
 The average absolute grip strength was 30.3 kg for men and 10.6 kg for women, indicating that males had approximately 186% greater absolute grip strength.
 When adjusted for body mass, men still showed a 119% advantage (0.35 vs 0.16).
 Even when scaled to height, males maintained a 143% higher grip strength (103.6 vs 42.6).
-These results are statistically significant (p < 0.0001) and demonstrate that gender differences in grip strength not solely due to differences in body size or mass, but also influenced by many biological factors.
+These results are statistically significant (p < 0.0001) and demonstrate that gender differences in grip strength are not solely due to differences in body size or mass.

-Differences in width of arm, thighs and calves appear during puberty.

-Respiratory system
+Respiratory and cardiovascular systems

 Males typically have larger lungs than females.
 On average, males have a total lung capacity (TLC) of 6 litres, while females have a total lung capacity of 4.2 litres.
 Even when males and females are matched for height and body size in a controlled comparison, males still tend to have 12% greater lung volume relative to body mass.
 This is often due to males having a greater thoracic cavity volume than females, not due to differences in size, but rather due to differences in skeletal anatomy between males and females.
 On average, males have larger airways, with the trachea and bronchi being approximately 35% larger in males than in females.

 On average, male hearts are approximately 31% larger than female hearts in absolute terms (i.e., without adjusting for body size).
 In controlled comparisons—where height and body size are matched—male hearts are still, on average 25% larger than female hearts, particularly due to greater left ventricular (LV) mass, larger atrial and ventricular cavities, and thicker ventricular walls and chambers in males.
 For example, one study reported a mean heart mass of 374 ± 64 grams in males and 285 ± 55 grams in females.
 Males also have, on average 10% higher red blood cell count, and higher haemoglobin hence greater oxygen-carrying capacity.
 They have higher circulating clotting factors (vitamin K, prothrombin and platelets).
 These differences lead to faster clotting of blood and higher peripheral pain tolerance.

 Sex differences in the trachea and main bronchi are not apparent until at least age 14.
 On average, females have smaller lungs than males at birth.